JATOS/JATOS_docs/docs/Run_your_study/Tips-and-Tricks.md

    ```

-### How to let a Personal Single Worker redo his study?
+### How to let a Personal Single worker redo his study?

 A Personal Single Worker is only allowed to run their study once.
 But sometimes you want to allow them to do it a second time (maybe they accidentally clicked the 'Cancel' button).
 One way would be to just create another Personal Single Link and hand it to the worker.
 But there is another way without creating a second Link: you can simply delete the worker's result from one of the result pages.
 This will allow this Personal Single worker to redo this study.